quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### String Literals

-The string literal defined by Section 5.2 of [RFC7541] is also used throughout.
+The string literal defined by {{Section 5.2 of RFC7541}} is also used throughout.
 This string format includes optional Huffman encoding.

 HPACK defines string literals to begin on a byte boundary.
 They begin with a single bit flag, denoted as 'H' in this document (indicating whether the string is Huffman-coded), followed by the Length encoded as a 7-bit prefix integer, and finally Length bytes of data.
-When Huffman encoding is enabled, the Huffman table from Appendix B of [RFC7541] is used without modification and Length indicates the size of the string after encoding.
+When Huffman encoding is enabled, the Huffman table from {{Section B of RFC7541}} is used without modification and Length indicates the size of the string after encoding.

 This document expands the definition of string literals by permitting them to